 Directors can also be held liable for an unlawful act, such as in the event of unwillingness to make payments, entering into obligations while the driver knew or should have known that the obligations could not be met, or in the case of selective payment.
 See our article about this Directors' liability for unlawful conduct.

-It sounds simple, but it is not.
+Directors and officers are wise to consult with a lawyer experienced in navigating bankruptcy and insolvency to plot the best course before, during, and after a company's insolvency.
 Our lawyers regularly advise and litigate on directors' liability in the event of bankruptcy of Dutch companies.
 Call us to make an appointment for a non-binding informative meeting, in which we can indicate what we can do for you.
 It is not without reason that our motto is: "Your problem, our concern."